-Below are the parsley benefits, which should give you a better understanding on this herb.
+Below are some of the top benefits of parsley vegetable, which should give you a better understanding.

 The skin care properties of parsley are not much recognized and are highly under-rated.
 Some of the benefits of parsley for skin are as follows.